By Shawn Lazar

 A: Well, they are often taken to be the same doctrine, but they shouldn’t be.
 I admit that some people use the terms interchangeably.
 But I think we should be more precise and distinguish between them.
 For example, here are five differences that I see between POTS and OSAS.

 Fourth, POTS and OSAS take different perspectives on sanctification.
 According to POTS, sanctification is unconditional.
 Since the elect are predestined to salvation, and God causes them to be sanctified, they will never fall into major sin or unbelief in this life but will persevere in faith and good works until death.
 By contrast, OSAS sees sanctification as conditional.
-You have to choose to be a doer of the word to be sanctified, and there is no guarantee that you will progress from a carnal state to a spiritual one.
+You have to choose to be a doer of the word to be sanctified, and there is no guarantee that you will progress from a carnal state to a spiritual one in this life.
 But believers are eternally secure whether they experience practical sanctification or not.

 Fifth, POTS and OSAS have different effects on assurance.
 Under POTS, you cannot be sure of your salvation because you cannot be sure if you are one of the elect with special gift faith who will persevere in faith and good works until death.
 By contrast, for OSAS, assurance is not only possible, it is the essence of saving faith.
 Jesus promised believers everlasting life.
 Hence, you cannot believe that promise without believing the life He gives is everlasting.

 Shawn Lazar is Director of Publications for Grace Evangelical Society.